UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 # Run fluent  in 3D single precision (-g no GUI).
 For double precision use
 # 3ddp.
 For 2D use 2d or 2ddp.
-# Do not change -t, -mpi, -pinfiniband and -cnf options.
+# Do not change -t, -mpi, and -cnf options.

-fluent 3ddp -t$NSLOTS -mpi=intelmpi -cnf=$TMPDIR/machines -g < test-1.in
+fluent 3ddp -t$NSLOTS -mpi=intel2018 -cnf=$TMPDIR/machines -g < test-1.in
 ```

 Please copy if you wish and edit it to suit your jobs.
 You will
-need to change the `-wd /home/<your_UCL_id>/Scratch/fluent-tests-2021.r2` location and may
+need to change the `-wd /home/<your_UCL_id>/Scratch/fluent-tests-2023.R1` location and may
 need to change the memory, wallclock time, number of MPI processors
 and job name as well.
 Replace the *.cas* and *.in*
 files with your ones.
 The simplest form of qsub command can